 He received overwhelming applause from the other

-A recent poll found that about 60% of Australian
+A poll reported in 2009-AUG that about 60% of Australian

 adults support same-sex marriage.
 1

-register their union since last year, but were not permitted a ceremony.
+registered their union were not permitted to hold a ceremony.

-The ACT amendment was passed so as to satisfy federal requirements that
+The ACT amendment was written in an attempt to satisfy federal requirements that

 such unions not mimic marriage.

-the Greens member who drafted the bill said:
+the Greens member of the ACT Legislature who drafted the bill said: